Snow wardens are volunteers who play an active role in their community when the weather takes a turn for the worst.

-When signing up to become a Snow Warden we will contact you first of all to go through the role in more detail, provide any necessary training and answer any questions you may have.
+When signing up to become a snow warden we will contact you first of all to go through the role in more detail and provide any necessary training and answer any questions you may have.

 During the winter months we will notify you regularly when we anticipate snow or freezing conditions so that you can be prepared.

 Volunteers will be given guidance on how to clear snow and ice safely.